godfatherbruce/Project64-1.6.2-Gold/README.md

 VULNERABILITY REPORTING: Rumor has it that there are more vulnerabilities in Project64 1.6 which just aren't talked about.
 If they are real and you know about one of these vulnerabilities, please DM me on discord at bruceshankle or open an issue about it on GitHub and make sure I am notified so I am made aware of it, then we can start thinking about how it might be able to be fixed.

-About: Project64 1.6.2 is my unofficial update and spiritual successor to Project64 Versions 1.6 and 1.6.1 developed using PJ64Team's vulnerability fixed (but kinda bugged) 1.6 Plus as it stood at this time: https://github.com/pj64team/Project64-1.6-Plus/tree/7ff51997c16e35a1c0685cc076b085ee6eda1b64 (Plus is based on the source code for 1.6.1, hence my rebranding to 1.6.2)

-There is some misinformation about this project not being licensed and forks of it being prohibited, despite this code being labelled "free" and "open source" upon the release that 1.6.2's source was developed from.
+There is some misinformation about this project not being licensed and forks of it being prohibited, most likely being spread around by trolls.
 Please see GitHub Terms of Service: https://docs.github.com/en/site-policy/github-terms/github-terms-of-service#5-license-grant-to-other-users and review the license that comes with the code as written below.

 Project 64 - A Nintendo 64 emulator.
 (c) Copyright 2001 zilmar (zilmar@emulation64.com) and Jabo (jabo@emulation64.com)